volkerdoerr/gmd/gmd-syntax.md

 ## Todo

 - Tags
-  - Syntax and semantics: tag definition
-  - Syntax and semantics: combination of tags
   - Semantics: opening tags must be closed by \</\> tag,  or defined as  short form
   - Semantics: Short forms finish at next whitespace.
   - Examples: like \<green\>xxx xxx\</\>, short form <id/\> or combination \<ita;14pt;green\>xxxx xxxx\</\>